-- Importance of cultivation of values. - Sense of duty.
+- > Importance of cultivation of values. - > Sense of duty.
 Devotion, Self-reliance.
 Confidence, Concentration.
-Truthfulness, Cleanliness. - > Honesty, Humanity.
+Truthfulness, Cleanliness. - ➤ Honesty, Humanity.
 Power of faith, National Unity. - > Patriotism.
 Love for nature, Discipline

 - Personality and Behavior Development Soul and Scientific attitude.
 Positive Thinking.
 Integrity and discipline.

-- Punctuality, Love and Kindness.
+- > Punctuality, Love and Kindness.

 - > Avoid fault Thinking.

-- Free from anger, Dignity of labour.
+- > Free from anger, Dignity of labour.

 - Universal brotherhood and religious tolerance.

-- ➤ True friendship.
+- > True friendship.

-- ➢ Happiness Vs suffering, love for truth.
+- ➤ Happiness Vs suffering, love for truth.

-- ➢ Aware of self-destructive habits.
+- ➤ Aware of self-destructive habits.

-- Association and Cooperation.
+- > Association and Cooperation.

-- Doing best for saving nature
+- > Doing best for saving nature

-- > Character and Competence -Holy books vs Blind faith.
+- ➤ Character and Competence -Holy books vs Blind faith.

-- ➢ Self-management and Good health.
+- > Self-management and Good health.

-- Science of reincarnation.
+- > Science of reincarnation.

 - > Equality, Nonviolence, Humility, Role of Women.

-- All religions and same message.
+- > All religions and same message.

-- Mind your Mind, Self-control.
+- > Mind your Mind, Self-control.

-- Honesty, Studying effectively
+- ➤ Honesty, Studying effectively

+RECOM RECOMMENDED BOOKS

-Sr. no. Name Author(s) Publisher 1 Values and Ethics for Chakroborty, S.K.
-Oxford University organizations Theory and practice 12 Press, New Delhi
+Sr. no. Name Author(s) Publisher

+1 Values and Ethics for organizations Theory and practice Chakroborty, S.K.
+Oxford University Press, New Delhi

-Course Code CSEA505 Course Title CONSTITUTIONAL LAW Type of Course LAW001 LTP 200 Credits 0 Course Prerequisites Nil Course Objectives 1.
-Understand the premises informing the twin themes of liberty and CO ) freedom from a civil rights perspective.
-10 2.
-To address the growth of Indian opinion regarding modern Indian intellectuals' constitutional role and entitlement to civil and economic 50 M rights as well as the emergence of nationhood in the early years of 10000 Indian nationalism A CAPITAL OF 3.
-To address the role of socialism in India after the commencement of the Bolshevik Revolution in 1917 and its impact on the initial The second drafting of the Indian Constitution Course Output The student will be able to Dimentil 1.
-Discuss the growth of the demand for civil rights in India for the hulk of Indians before the arrival of Gandhi in Indian politics 2.
-Discuss the intellectual origins of the framework of argument that 2.
-Discuss the interfectual origins of the framework of argument that informed the conceptualization of social reforms leading to revolution in India.
-10 A 3.
-Discuss the circumstances surrounding the foundation of the 10 m m Congress Socialist Party [CSP] under the leadership of Jawaharlal Nehru and the eventual failure of the proposal of direct elections through adult suffrage in the Indian Constitution.
+LAW006 CONSTITUTION OF INDIA MC 200 0 Nil 1.
+Understand the premises informing the twin themes of liberty and freedom from a civil rights perspective.
+2. To address the growth of Indian opinion regarding modern Indian intellectuals' constitutional role and entitlement to civil and economic rights as well as the emergence of nationhood in the early years of Indian nationalism.
+3. To address the role of socialism in India after the commencement of the Bolshevik Revolution in 1917 and its impact on the initial drafting of the Indian Constitution.
+The student will be able to 1.
+Discuss the growth of the demand for civil rights in India for the bulk of Indians before the arrival of Gandhi in Indian politics.
+2. Discuss the intellectual origins of the framework of argument that informed the conceptualization of social reforms leading to revolution in India.
+3. Discuss the circumstances surrounding the foundation of the Congress Socialist Party [CSP] under the leadership of Jawaharlal Nehru and the eventual failure of the proposal of direct elections through adult suffrage in the Indian Constitution.
 4. Discuss the passage of the Hindu Code Bill of 1956.

-- > History of Making of the Indian Constitution: - > History - Drafting Committee, (Composition & Working)
+- ➤ History of Making of the Indian Constitution: - > History - Drafting Committee, (Composition & Working)

-- Philosophy of the Indian Constitution: - Preamble Salient Features
+- > Philosophy of the Indian Constitution: - Preamble Salient Features

-- > Contours of Constitutional Rights & Duties:
+- ➤ Contours of Constitutional Rights & Duties:

-- Fundamental Rights
+- > Fundamental Rights

-- ➢ Right to Equality
+- > Right to Equality

-- ➢ Right to Freedom
+- > Right to Freedom

-- Right against Exploitation
+- ➤ Right against Exploitation

-- Right to Freedom of Religion
+- ➤ Right to Freedom of Religion

 - Cultural and Educational Rights

-- Right to Constitutional Remedies
+- ➤ Right to Constitutional Remedies

-- Directive Principles of State Policy
+- ➤ Directive Principles of State Policy

-- ➢ Fundamental Duties.
+- > Fundamental Duties.